TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Crash when manually advancing but not when seeking
-	- Only in release...
-	- also check if the plain advance remembers to set the commands properly

 - Make snapshot frequency configurable
 	- Actually let's just quickly implement map there